coderboic/University_Database_Management_System/README.md

 # University Database Management System

 ## Project Overview
 This project implements a comprehensive University Database Management System based on the Entity-Relationship diagram provided.
 The database is designed for Oracle LiveSQL and demonstrates various SQL concepts including normalization, queries, subqueries, joins, triggers, stored procedures, and advanced analytics.
+A frontend application has also been developed to interact with the database.

 ## Database Schema
 The database schema follows normalization principles (up to 3NF) and includes the following main entities: